sinapinto/tfwm/README.md

 -------------
 Configuration of bwm is done by modifying `config.h` and recompiling the source code.

+Note: To change a keybind, you can find the keycode number using the `xev` command.

 TODO
 -----
 bwm has some minor bugs for now: